 cms released free public data sets that could only be analyzed with a software package costing thousands of dollars. so even though the actual data sets were free, researchers still needed deep pockets to buy sas. meanwhile, the unsquelched and therefore superior data sets are also available for many thousands of dollars. researchers with funding would (reasonably) just buy the better data. researchers without any financial resources - the target audience of free, public data - were left out in the cold. no wonder these bsapufs haven't been used much.

-that ends now. using r, monetdb, and the personal computer you already own (mine cost $700 in 2009), researchers can, for the first time, seriously analyze these medicare public use files without spending another dime. woah. plus hey guess what all you researcher fat-cats with your federal grant streams and your proprietary software licenses: r + monetdb runs one heckuva lot faster than sas. woah^2. dump your sas license water wings and learn how to swim. the scripts below require monetdb. click here for step-by-step instructions of how to install it on windows and click here for speed tests. vroom.
+that ends now. using r, monetdb, and the personal computer you already own (mine cost $700 in 2009), researchers can, for the first time, seriously analyze these medicare public use files without spending another dime. woah. plus hey guess what all you researcher fat-cats with your federal grant streams and your proprietary software licenses: r + monetdb runs one heckuva lot faster than sas. woah^2. dump your sas license water wings and learn how to swim. the scripts below require monetdb. click here for speed tests. vroom.

 since the bsapufs comprise 5% of the medicare population, ya generally need to multiply any counts or sums by twenty. although the individuals represented in these claims are randomly sampled, this data should not be treated like a complex survey sample, meaning that the creation of a survey object is unnecessary. most bsapufs generalize to either the total or fee-for-service medicare population, but each file is different so give the documentation a hard stare before that eureka moment. this new github repository contains three scripts: